--THINK AHEAD/"DO-NOW!"--

 "Now if I told you that a market in which firms have no market power is called 'perfectly competitive,' which of the markets mentioned above would come the closest?"

 'PERFECT COMPETITION' as the name suggests, refers to a MARKET STRUCTURE, in which an individual firm has 'NO PRICE SETTING ABILITY' at all.
-For this statement to be true, the following assumptions need to be made:
+For this statement to be true, the following assumptions need to be made.
+You can use your own mind to decide how realistic each of these assumptions are.

 "To understand this type of market in action, let's apply the assumptions of the model to the 'ride-hailing market' and see how this impacts the market power of an individual driver."